 Vatican City is a landlocked sovereign city-state whose territory consists of a walled enclave within the city of Rome.
 The unique, non-commercial economy of Vatican City is supported financially by contributions (known as Peter's Pence) from Roman Catholics throughout the world, the sale of postage stamps and tourist mementos, fees for admission to museums, and the sale of publications.
 The Vatican City is a landlocked sovereign city-state whose territory consists of a walled enclave within the city of Rome.
 The climate is warm and temperate, with more rainfall in winter than in summer.
 The official language is Italian.
 Latin is also widely spoken in the Holy See.
 The main religion is Christianity.
 The Vatican has its own financial system and banks, with interests worldwide.
 The incomes of lay workers are sensibly better than those of correspondent counterparts who work in the city of Rome.
 Living standards may be different, at least in their public evidence, due to particular sober lifestyle required.
 Dress conservatively when visiting religious buildings.
 The security risk for expatriates in the Vatican City is Low.
 Risks include low levels of petty crime.
 The currency of Vatican City is the Euro (EUR).
 Medical facilities in Italy are good, however the cost of treatment for expatriates from outside the EU can be high.
-The population of The Vatican City is 800 (2018 est.), while the inflation rate is 1.1% for the Euro Area as at February 2018.
+The population of The Vatican City is 1,000 (2018 est.), while the inflation rate (CPI) is 1.2% for the Euro Area as at April 2018.

 Cost Of Living